ASYMMETRIC JEWELLERY IN HONOUR OF WOMEN WITH BREAST CANCER

 Next I made an asymmetric necklace to match one of my new tops.
 Then another.
 And then another.
 And I eventually realised – I wasn’t just making it to match my outfit, I was making to match me.
 But I’m not the only wonky lady out there.
 So now I’m making it for you too.

-Each jewellery collection tells its own story and is a symbol of empowerment, recognition and acceptance of these events that have changed our lives.
+Each jewellery collection will tell its own story and is a symbol of empowerment, recognition and acceptance of these events that have changed our lives.
 Everyone’s path may be different but each one holds the same fundamental truth.
 You are still you.
 Just a little bit different.

-I understand the dexterity issues that some of us Wonky Warriors have, those awful fiddly clasps that you have to reach behind your neck to fasten – no thanks!
-And even before my surgery I could not get my bracelets on without assistance or a paperclip.
-So many of my pieces include features such as front toggle clasps for easy fastening, sliding clasps, and fully adjustable bracelets.
+I understand the dexterity issues some of us Wonky Warriors have.
+Even before my surgery I could not get my bracelets on without assistance or a paperclip.
+So all of my bracelets have a fully adjustable sliding clasp and many necklaces will have easy fastening clasps.
 And all Wonky Warriors jewellery is made from sterling silver to minimise risk of skin irritation.
 I understand that these simple things make our lives a bit easier but can be hard to find on the high street.
 If you have any special needs or suggestions, please just ask.

 Over on Facebook, there will be some style advice, links to the latest trends that will suit fellow wonkies, and some of that good ol' British humour.
 My page is positive, understanding, inspirational and yes - often funny - so it is a nice place for you to visit even if you don’t want to buy anything.
 When I found out I had breast cancer, that is what I needed.
 Distraction, positivity and compassion.